ofa99/wawag/walkthrough.md

 The user reported that:
 1. Scanning QR codes (especially via image upload) would hang on "Processing..."
 2. Points were not being transferred.

-This was likely due to:
--   **URL in QR Code**: The QR code might contain a full URL (e.g., `https://.../CODE`) instead of just the code ID.
-The backend would fail to find this exact string, and potentially the error handling wasn't robust enough.
--   **State Hanging**: If the API call failed or took too long, the `isProcessing` state might not have been reset, locking the UI.
+3.  **New Request**: Wanted a success modal instead of a toast, and redirection to the dashboard.
+4.  **New Issue**: Points were 0 even after redemption (likely due to missing user document).

 ## Changes

 ### Frontend (`app/(dashboard)/scan/page.jsx`)
 -   **URL Parsing**: Added logic to detect if the scanned text is a URL.
-If so, it attempts to extract the code ID from the path or query parameters.
--   **Safety Timeout**: Added a 10-second timeout to automatically reset the `isProcessing` state and resume the scanner if the API call hangs.
+-   **Safety Timeout**: Added a 10-second timeout to reset the `isProcessing` state.
--   **Logging**: Added console logs to help debug what is actually being scanned.
+-   **Success Modal**: Replaced the simple toast notification with a "Congratulations" modal showing the earned points.
+-   **Redirection**: The modal has a "Confirm" button that redirects the user to `/dashboard`.

 ### Backend (`app/api/claim-code/route.js`)
--   **Race Condition Fix**: (Previously applied) Refactored the transaction logic to ensure atomic updates and prevent double-claiming.
+-   **Race Condition Fix**: Refactored transaction logic.
+-   **User Document Creation**: Modified the transaction to check if the user's document exists.
+If not (e.g., first time user or incomplete setup), it creates the document with the earned points instead of failing silently or throwing an error on `update`.

 ## Verification
--   **Image Upload**: Uploading an image with a QR code (even if it's a URL) should now correctly extract the code ID.
--   **Timeout**: If the network is slow or the API hangs, the "Processing..." state will automatically reset after 10 seconds, allowing the user to try again.
--   **Manual Code Entry**: Remains available as a fallback.
+-   **UX Flow**: Scan -> Success Modal -> Click Confirm -> Redirect to Dashboard -> See updated points.
+-   **Data Integrity**: Even if a user has no prior record in the `users` collection, redeeming a code will now correctly initialize their account with points.

 ## Next Steps
+-   Deploy changes.
--   Ask the user to try scanning the image again.
+-   Ask user to test the full flow.
--   If it still fails, ask them to check the console logs (if possible) or try the manual input with the code seen in the image (e.g., `WAWAG-ED21A8D0`).